mnot/I-D/safe-hint/draft.md

   [] Request "safe" content from Web sites
 ~~~

-... along with further information available upon request (e.g., from a "help"
+... along with further information available upon request.
-system).

 Browsers might also allow the "safe" preference to be "locked" -- that is,
 prevent modification without administrative access, or a passcode.

 Note that this specification does not constrain browsers to send "safe" on all
-requests, although that is one possible implementation; e.g., an alternate
+requests, although that is one possible implementation; e.g., alternate
-implementation strategy would be to allow a blacklist (of sites that "safe" is
-not sent to).
+implementation strategies include blacklists and whitelists.

 # Supporting "safe" on Web Sites {#servers}